-There is no one right schedule, because the right work hours differ in each circumstance.
-So figure out what the right work hours is for you and your family and stick to it as much as you could.
+There is no one right schedule because the right work hours differ in each circumstance.
+So figure out what the right work hours are for you and your family and stick to them as much as you could.

 2. Prepare activities to keep them busy – It would be unrealistic to ask your kids to behave and do nothing while you work away and not get bored.
 So make sure that they have activities lined up to keep them busy during your work hours.
 As I said, I usually work during TV time, but since that’s only half an hour to an hour, so you’ll need to have more activities lined up if you need more time.

 For younger kids, this usually means playtime and arts and crafts.
 If your kids are older, you can ask them to do their homework, projects, and chores during this time.
 You can also “hire” them as your intern and help you with work or even babysit their younger siblings!
 This will keep them busy while teaching them the value of handwork and the reward that comes with helping mom and dad.

 Dedicate a special time to talk to your child about the nature of your work and how they can help you.

 3. Communicate your need – Do not underestimate the power of communication.
 Even if your kids are still very young, they already understand much.
 I find that when I take the time to sit down and talk to my toddler to explain to him my need for some “quiet time” while writing, he often (not always) tries to be on his best behavior.
 However, just telling him to “leave me alone” or “behave” when I am already in front of my laptop does not work as well.
 When you talk to your kids about work remember to tell them the following: